impredicative/podgenai/README.md

 # podgenai
 **podgenai** is a Python 3.12 application to generate an informational single-speaker audiobook/podcast mp3 file on a given topic using the GPT-4 LLM.
-The targeted duration of the generated file is an hour, although the generated duration varies.
+The loosely targeted duration of the generated file is an hour, although the generated duration varies.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

 ## Links
 | Caption     | Link                                               |